raniakous/DECODE-DiseaseTrajectories/README.md

 Several visualization methods are available:

-1. Disease pairs (coloured by system category, e.g., circulatory system)
+- Disease pair networks (coloured by body system)
-2. Cluster-specific network visualizations
+- Cluster-specific network visualizations
-3. Interactive network graphs of disease relationships
+- Interactive network graphs of disease relationships

+Users can customize the visualizations by modifying the `utils.py` file to define their own system categories and colors.
+The file contains mappings between diseases and body systems (`system_mapping`) and system colors (`systems_colors`) that can be adjusted to suit specific research needs or to match institutional color schemes.

 ## Usage Example